viniciusostcode/productmanagement/README.md

 # Product managment

-This is a modest CRUD project to keep safe anyone's product managment, using .NET Core 8,SQL, Docker and Blazor as a frontend.
+This is a modest CRUD project to keep safe anyone's product managment, using .NET Core 8, SQL, Docker and Blazor as a frontend.

 ## Stack